renderingsidechannelattacks/rendersidechannelattacks/README.md

 # Rendersidechannelattacks
-we design a novelty rendering contentionchannel.
+We design a novelty rendering contentionchannel.
 Specifically, we stress the browser’s rendering re-source with a stable, self-adjustable WebGL program and mea-sure the time taken to render a sequence of frames.
 The mea-sured time sequence is further used to infer any co-renderingevent of the browser.
 To demonstrate the channel’s feasibility, we design and im-plement a prototype, open-source framework, calledSIDER,to launch four attacks using the rendering contention channel,which are (i) cross-browser, cross-mode cookie synchronization, (ii) history sniffing, (iii) website fingerprinting, and (iv)keystroke logging.
 ## Environment
 We deploy this project on Apache2 + Flask.
 We also show the demo on http://renderingsidechannelattacks.com:8080/ .